-Furthermore, extreme stress in childhood (which makes it far more likely the child will go on to have a stressful adult life) leads to greater production in the body of ADRENALINE (a neurotransmitter which prepares the body for ‘fight or flight’) and also of CORTISOL (a stress hormone); these biochemical effects increase the individual’s likelihood of developing disease.
+Furthermore, extreme stress in childhood (which makes it far more likely the child will go on to have a stressful adult life) leads to greater production in the body of ADRENALINE (a neurotransmitter that prepares the body for ‘fight or flight’) and also of CORTISOL (a stress hormone); these biochemical effects increase the individual’s likelihood of developing various diseases.

-Because individuals who suffer childhood trauma tend to have much more stressful adult lives, as adults they are more likely to utilize coping strategies which are, in the long-term, damaging (these are known as MALADAPTIVE COPING STRATEGIES).
+As can be seen on the diagram at the top of this post, individuals who suffer severe and protracted childhood trauma may develop various problems such as social and behavioral problems, as well as emotional disorders that lead them to have much more stressful lives than average.
+As a result, as adolescents and then as adults lives, they are more likely to utilize coping strategies which are, in the long-term, damaging (these are known as MALADAPTIVE COPING STRATEGIES).
 They include:

 – illicit drug use

-All of these behaviours, linked to childhood trauma, can dramatically reduce life expectancy.
+All of these behaviors, linked to childhood trauma, can dramatically reduce life expectancy.